sigurasg/GhidraTek2465/README.md

   - The 2465B/2467B early models with through-hole A5 board.
   - The 2465B/2467B late models with SMD A5 board.
 * Creates typed memory blocks for the IO.

+  This aids analysis as it makes it easy to track down users of different registers using the cross-reference tables Ghidra builds.
-  - The different scope versions have different IO register layouts.
+  Also note that different scope versions have different IO register layouts.

 * Creates typed symbols for the ROM headers
 * Tags the code pointed to by the vector table as functions for analysis.

+  This gives the auto analysis a starting points for disassembly and function discovery.

-* Analyzes banking thunks and propagates disassembly across banks.
+* Analyzes banking thunks.

+  This propagates the disassembly across banks, which allows even more code discovery in auto analysis.

-* Sets the destination of a banking thunk to the service function, which aids analysis.
-When the decompiler encounters a thunk, it displays the ultimate destination of a thunk or a series of thunks, rather than showing the thunk as the destination.
+* Sets the destination of a banking thunk to the service function.

+  This aids analysis as when the decompiler encounters a thunk, it displays the ultimate destination of a thunk or a series of thunks, rather than showing the thunk as the destination.

+* Marks known (banking) functions at load time.

+  For know ROM part number/version combos, this fully automates the initial auto analysis.
+Note that it may be necessary to initiate auto analysis a couple of times due to the way the analyzer works.

 ## How to install
 1. Download a [prebuilt GhidraTek2465 release](https://github.com/sigurasg/GhidraTek2465/releases), or build it yourself.